mouseless-eth/Listing-Sniping-Bot/README.md

 npm install
 ```
 ### Setup & Config
 This project uses [dotenv](https://github.com/motdotla/dotenv#readme) to handle all config variables.
-To set it up, create a `.env` file in the **project home directory** and edit it to include descriptions for the following variables:
+To set it up, create a `.env` file in the **project home directory** and edit it to include the following variables:
 - `MNEMONIC` 12 word mnemonic phrase for a HDWallet
 - `NODE_URL` **http url** of the node that the bot will connect to
 - `ROUTER_ADDR` dex router address